J-coupling NMR Spectroscopy with Nitrogen Vacancy Centers at High Fields: Results and Discussion

 where $\Omega^\text{H}$ is the Rabi frequency of the $Y$ and $\bar{Y}$ pulses (see Fig.~\ref{sequence}) while, importantly:

 In conclusion, the subsequent magnetic field $B^n_z(t)$ has an amplitude proportional to $\langle S_i^x\rangle$ of H nuclei, and oscillates with a controllable frequency $\Omega^\text{H}$.
 This is, irrespective of the involved Larmor frequencies, what enables to operate at high magnetic fields.
 Note that, at 2 T hydrogen Larmors reach $\approx (2\pi)\times85$ MHz, posing a technically challenging task for their tracking.
 On the contrary, $\Omega^\text{H}$ can be tuned, for instance to tens of kHz \cite{herb2020broadband, yudilevich2023coherent}, such that the oscillations of $B^n_z(t)$ are easily followed by the NV ensemble by applying, e.g., a standard XY4 sequence.
 Recording the resultant phase acquisition of the NV ensemble after every detection period, leads to a direct reconstruction of the evolution of $\langle S_i^x\rangle$ of H nuclei, thus of the J-couplings encoded in $\langle S_i^x\rangle$.
-Finally, it is worth remarking that the NV centers are active only during the detection periods; this implies a high spectral resolution constrained not by the sensor, but by the $T_2 (> T_2^{*})$ of H nuclei.
+In this regard, it is worth noting that, unlike standard heterodyne measurement schemes, J-INSECT does not impose restrictions on the separation between consecutive measurements.
+This means they can be placed arbitrarily in time, provided that the elapsed time between measurements is recorded, as this is crucial for extracting chemical information.
+For simplicity in the protocol, they are placed equidistant, separated by $\tau$.
+Notice that since hydrogens are left in the same state as before the measurement (due to the rotation being a multiple of $2\pi$, the next encoding period can be applied directly, without the need to repolarize the sample).
+Finally, it is important to note that the NV centers are active only during the detection periods; this implies a high spectral resolution constrained not by the sensor, but by the $T_2 (> T_2^{*})$ of H nuclei.